Kanchenjunga from Bangladesh: A Rare Himalayan Spectacle in Panchagarh

 • Maharaja Dighi: Maharaja Dighi, a vast pond over 1,500 years old, is located 16 kilometers northeast of Panchagarh district town, near the India border.

-kanchenjunga from panchagarh
+kanchenjunga from Bangladesh

 The enchanting Kanchenjunga glistens in the sun on the snow-white hilltops in a cloudless sky.